Finding the best sealant for wood burning is important. It will protect and give longevity to your artwork.

 By retaining moisture it ensures no cracking of the wood.

-How To Seal Wood Burning Art with Colour Added
+How To Seal A Wood Burning with Colour Added

-Colour can be added using watercolor paint, ink, acrylic, or color pencil.
+Adding color to wood burning can be achieved using watercolor paint, ink, acrylic, or color pencil.
 These can be applied either around or inside your burn area.

 Before one seals the art, try to make sure that any painted or wet colored medium is dry before using the sealant.

-The best finish for wood burning work with color:
+The best sealant for wood burning work with color:

 The method of application is very important; spraying will ensure that the color is not smeared in the application.